"If anything has been made foolproof, a better fool will be developed"

 - Where can I get it?

 In the download box to the right.
 However, I suggest to consult the manuscript first.
 Although Qprop is quite versatile there are a lot of applications it isn't suited for.
 The slim version is of slightly reduced functionality but runs without lblas, lapack, and f2c.
-Recently, the t-SURFF method for the calculation of photoelectron spectra has been implemented in version 2.0.
+The t-SURFF method for the calculation of photoelectron spectra has been implemented in version 2.0.
 In Qprop 3.0, the i-SURFV "trick" for the faster calculation of photoelectron spectra is included.

 Qprop is for non-profit use only.
 If results obtained using Qprop are published, a citation of the respective Qprop paper (1, 2, or 3) is compulsory.

 - Is there support?